FEDIToolbox/FEDI/documentation/source/modules/commands/fedi_dmri_recon.rst

 -  **-m, --mask <file>**
    Path to the mask file to reduce computation time

--  **--do_not_use_mask**
+-  **-do_not_use_mask**
-   Ignore the mask even if provided
+   Flag to indicate not to use the mask, even if provided

 -  **-w, --weights <file>**
-   Path to the weights file (TXT or NIfTI)
+   Path to the weights file (TXT format)

 .. rubric:: References
-Snoussi, H., Karimi, D., Afacan, O., Utkur, M. and Gholipour, A., 2025.
+Snoussi, Haykel, Davood Karimi, Onur Afacan, Mustafa Utkur, and Ali Gholipour.
-*Haitch: A framework for distortion and motion correction in fetal multi-shell diffusion-weighted MRI.*
+*HAITCH: A framework for distortion and motion correction in fetal multi-shell diffusion-weighted MRI.*
-Imaging Neuroscience.
+Imaging Neuroscience 2025.